LanDinh/khaleesi-ninja/documentation/scripts.md

 Afterwards, any dangling images get pruned.

+### `recreate_tls_certificate.sh`

+This can be used to recreate the kubernetes secret holding the TLS certificate (e.g. if the namespace gets set up from scratch)

 ### `service_loop.sh FUNCTION [GATE SERVICE]`

 If no service was specified, the function gets executed on *all* services.